dr-mushtaq/Machine-Learning/ReadMe.md

 **About**

 This repository is a related to all about Machine Learning - an A-Z guide to the world of Data Science.
-This supplement contains the implementation of algorithms, statistical methods and techniques (in Python), Feature Selection technique in python etc
+This supplement contains the implementation of algorithms, statistical methods and techniques (in Python), Feature Selection technique in python etc Follow Coursesteach for more content 😊

                               https://coursesteach.com/